softprops/serverless-lando/README.md

 Add your changes to git and push them to github.

-open https://travis-ci.org/{username}/{my-new-service} in your browser
+Finally, https://travis-ci.org/{username}/{my-new-service} in your browser and grab a bucket of popcorn 🍿

 ## 👴 retiring